GHyingchao/canvas-special-effects/README.md

 # canvas-special-effects
-there are the special effects width using canvas,and principles and ideas in every html
+there are the special effects with using canvas,and principles and ideas in every html